 Plus, ClickUp allows you to connect wiki pages with your existing workflows.
 Link back to existing documents, add widgets within docs to assign tasks, and update the project status to keep everyone in the loop about the progress.
 This way, the information and actionable items come together in the same place.

-Creating new pages from scratch within a wiki can take much work for even the most experienced writers.
-ClickUp’s content writing templates are useful for the key contributors to create a structure for their content.
-The best way to complement that is using the ClickUp AI writing assistant.
+Even the most experienced writers can find creating new pages from scratch within a wiki challenging.
+ClickUp’s content writing templates help key contributors structure their content.
+The best complement to that is the ClickUp Brain AI writing assistant.

 Use pre-structured headers to format your content and save time.
 Summarize your meeting notes and task updates, and add them to your wiki to ensure no critical discussions are skipped in your knowledge management software.